-- MAKE A DIFFERENCE DAY 2017 IS COMING UP ON SATURDAY OCTOBER 24, 2015.
-JOIN YOUR FELLOW CLUB MEMBERS AT 5TH AND MAIN, WELLS FARGO BANK KIOSK FOR CLEAN-UP AND UPDATING OF THE COMMUNITY KIOSK.
+- MAKE A DIFFERENCE DAY 2015 WAS CELEBRATED ON SATURDAY OCTOBER 24, 2015.
+ALTRUSA MEMBERS MET AT 5TH AND MAIN, WELLS FARGO BANK KIOSK FOR CLEAN-UP AND UPDATING OF THE COMMUNITY KIOSK.

 - Make A Difference Day Project 2012- Altrusa's Make a Difference Day Project for 2012 was assisting in celebrating 20 years of the Delta Backpack Program through our local schools.
 It provides a focus kit for a child to take home for a few weeks and learn all about a specific topic.
 For example if it was a dinosaur kit it might have toy dinosaurs, stories, coloring projects, clay to create their own and information about dinosaurs.
 It creates an interactive tool for parents and children to work together to learn more about the world around them.